St Joseph's High School, Crossmaglen: Facilities

-The school has received approval from the Department of Education (Northern Ireland) for a complete rebuild.
+In 2023, a £20m new school building opened.
+The new facilities include arts and science classrooms, sports, gym and multi-purpose halls, a separate Learning Resource Centre, administrative block, dedicated school meals kitchen, car parking and bus set-down.
+The new school is located on the site of the old school’s playing fields.
+On the site of the demolished buildings are the new 3G games pitches and tennis courts.
+Influences in the design of the new building include the town square, the traditional Irish round tower, ancient local cairns and graves, local granite and basalt rock formations, Irish bog oak, and the strong local tradition for poetry.

 Academics

 At Key Stage 3 the subjects offered include English and Literacy, Mathematics and Numeracy, Modern Languages (Irish and French), Arts (Art and Design, Music), Environment and Society (Geography, History), Science and Technology (Science, Technology and design), Learning for Life, Physical Education, Religious Education.

 In the 2017–18 GCSE examinations, 72% of students at the school achieved five or more GCSEs at grades A* to C, including the core subjects English and Maths.

 The school is a partner in the Newry and Mourne Area Learning Community.
 Through this partnership, it collaborates with St Paul's High School, Bessbrook in the provision of GCSE and A-Level courses.